Transfer Degree-Emphasis

 Overview

-Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) while exploring sociology.
+Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with an emphasis in sociology in preparation for transferring to a four-year university.
 Sociology is the study of society, human social relationships, and institutions.
 Sociologists consider diverse subject matters ranging from crime to religion and from family to the state.
 They study how race, class, gender, and other factors shape outcomes.
 Sociology offers opportunities for students interested in a variety of career paths, especially those that seek to understand how social forces shape human behavior.

 Sample Schedule